LJWatson/website-tink-eleventy/src/posts/2017-09-15-playing-with-the-accessibility-object-model-aom.md

 categories: "Code things"
 ---

-**Updated on 27th February 2019:** The Accessibility Object Model (AOM) specification has been updated and `accessibleNode` has been dropped. please read the [AOM explainer](https://github.com/WICG/aom/blob/gh-pages/explainer.md) for more information.
+**Updated on 27th February 2019:** The Accessibility Object Model (AOM) specification has been updated and `accessibleNode` has been dropped.
+Read the [AOM explainer](https://github.com/WICG/aom/blob/gh-pages/explainer.md) for more information.

 The [Accessibility Object Model (AOM)](https://github.com/WICG/aom) is an experimental JavaScript API that enables developers to modify the browser accessibility tree.
 The AOM has four phases, and support for phase one recently landed in Chrome Canary behind the flag.